SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *We will move to the couch, where I will open my heart up to her.*

-*Hopefully she says feels the same way.*
+*Hopefully, she says feels the same way.*

 *Then we kiss?* she thought as her blush intensified.